 I have broken down four website that focus primarily on photography: 500px, Flickr, DeviantArt, and Instagram.
 I'll highlight their main objectives, why they're valuable, and the disadvantages of joining them.
 The reason I chose these specific websites is that they're widely known (and loved), they support photographers, and they provide artists with unique ways to showcase their work.
 I hope this list gives you a better idea of these elements so that you can confidently choose the best website to showcase your work.

 If all you need is a website to share with potential clients, 500px is for you.
-The cheapest premium account (which provides users with advanced statistics and a Google Analytics tracker) costs $1.46 a month.
+The cheapest premium membership is the Awesome Plan (which provides users with advanced statistics and a Google Analytics tracker) costing only $2.50 a month.
+The priciest plan at only $15.98/month includes the Adobe Lightroom & Photoshop Photography Plan!
 The website has absolutely no ads, so any premium benefits consist of personalized profiles and the aforementioned statistics, allowing individuals with free accounts to enjoy the website just as much as premium users.

 500px is also photography oriented, meaning that other kinds of art (such as illustrations) are non-existent there.
 As a result, most users in the community are photographers themselves, people who are eager to give feedback and meet like-minded artists.
 This close-knit community prevents spam mail from taking over, which means that you're guaranteed to receive valuable feedback and loyal followers at all times.
 Because there's no private messaging system, commenting is the most popular form of communication.